juanclopgar97/python_sharp/README.md

 - *Callable[[object, MovedEventArgs], None]*
 - *Callable[[object, EventArgs], None]*

-This 2 signatures are ok due polimorfism, it can be confusing due at first sight seems like we are asigning an *EventArgs* objeect to a *MovedEventArgs* variable (*MovedEventArgs* <- *EventArgs*), this case in OOP (Object Oriented programming) is not valid, due it might throw a Traceback if a *MovedEventArgs* member is trying to be accessed in a *EventArgs* object.
+This 2 signatures are ok due polymorphism, it can be confusing due at first sight seems like we are assigning an *EventArgs* objeect to a *MovedEventArgs* variable (*MovedEventArgs* <- *EventArgs*), this case in OOP (Object Oriented programming) is not valid, due it might throw a Traceback if a *MovedEventArgs* member is trying to be accessed in a *EventArgs* object.

-However in this example is not the case, the subscriber with *Callable[[object, EventArgs], None]* signature defines how the parameter object is going to be treated by the callable, in this case, the parameter will be used/treated as an *EventArgs*, and the event will provide a *MovedEventArgs* object to the callable so in reallity we are asigning a *MovedEventArgs* object to an *EventArgs* variable (*EventArgs* <- *MovedEventArgs*) which by polimorfism will not cause any issue trying to access any of the *EventArgs* members in a *MovedEventArgs* object.
+However in this example is not the case, the subscriber with *Callable[[object, EventArgs], None]* signature defines how the parameter object is going to be treated by the callable, in this case, the parameter will be used/treated as an *EventArgs*, and the event will provide a *MovedEventArgs* object to the callable so in reallity we are assigning a *MovedEventArgs* object to an *EventArgs* variable (*EventArgs* <- *MovedEventArgs*) which by polymorphism will not cause any issue trying to access any of the *EventArgs* members in a *MovedEventArgs* object.

 Next code block explains a general case for what was explained above (subscriber signatures accepted by an event).